bermi/snapdir/snapdir-b2-store-README.md

     b2 authorize-account "${SNAPDIR_B2_STORE_APPLICATION_KEY_ID}" "${SNAPDIR_B2_STORE_APPLICATION_KEY}"

-Create a bucket with the name "snapdir-snapdir-guide".
+Create a bucket with the name "snapdir-example".
 We recommend that you setup a bucket policy that prevents files from being deleted.
-Since you might choose a different name for your bucket, we'll save the store as an environment variable for the rest of the snapdir-guide.
+Since you might choose a different name for your bucket, we'll save the store as an environment variable for the rest of the example.

-    SNAPDIR_B2_STORE_BUCKET_NAME=snapdir-snapdir-guide
+    SNAPDIR_B2_STORE_BUCKET_NAME=snapdir-example

-We will now push the contents of `snapdir-guide` to the store repository.
+We will now push the contents of `example` to the store repository.

-    snapdir push --store "b2://${SNAPDIR_B2_STORE_BUCKET_NAME}/snapdir-guide" snapdir-guide
+    snapdir push --store "b2://${SNAPDIR_B2_STORE_BUCKET_NAME}/example" example
     # Outputs: df4b3a7b6c04e5b14ebb548a28ac0dea6c645f0ecfde85df2c0911ac10d2e8a9

 If you run into issues, you can use the `--verbose` and `--debug`